Maheedhar2311/Speech_to_text-and-Text_to-Speech/readme.md

 🎙️ Speech to Text Translator:
-- A cross_platform GUI application that converts speech to text and translates it into multiple languages.
+- A cross_platform GUI application that converts speech to text and translates it into multiple languages and converts the translated text to speech.
 - Built using python and tkinter

 📦 Features: